Health Conditions

 ‘Latent’ (sleeping) TB

-- The person cannot pass these germs to others.
+- The person with sleeping TB is not infectious so cannot pass these TB germs to others.

-- It can be treated with special antibiotics to stop TB germs from waking up and causing sickness.
+- Sleeping TB can be treated with special antibiotics to stop TB germs from waking up and causing sickness.

 Active TB

-- If the germs wake up, the person can get sick with active TB disease.
+- In a person affected by active TB, the TB germs wake up and the person can get sick with active TB disease.

-- Someone with active TB disease will have symptoms.
+- Someone affected by active TB disease will have symptoms.

-- They can spread TB to others when they have not been treated with the right antibiotic medications yet.
+- The person affected by active TB disease can spread TB germs to others when they have not been treated with the right antibiotic medications yet.

 - Coughing for more than 2 weeks